joshmaster2165/Hacked-Boxes/index.md

 ### Intrests

 Im intrested in ML, Cyber Security, Blockchain and the Lightning Network.
-As well as Skiing, Nature, Travel and Crypto currencys
+As well as Skiing, Nature, Travel and Crypto currency.

 FIRST POST WORK IN PROGRESS